-Death is very likely and radiation poisoning is almost certain if one is trapped outdoors without masking effects of the terrain or building within a radius of 0 to 3 km from a 1 megaton aerial blast, and the 50% chance of death from the explosion extends to ~8 km from the same atmospheric explosion of 1 megaton.
-Heat is a problem for those closest to the explosion.
-Minor first-degree burns can occur up to 11 km (6.8 miles) away, and third-degree burns, the type that destroys and blisters skin tissue, can affect anyone up to 8 km (5 miles) away.
+Death is almost certain and radiation poisoning is almost certain if one is exposed outdoors without the masking effects of terrain or building within a radius of 0 to 3 km from a 1 megaton aerial blast.
+The 50% chance of death from the explosion extends to ~8 km from the same atmospheric explosion of 1 megaton.
+Heat is a major issue for those closest to the explosion.
+Minor first-degree burns can occur up to 11 km (6.8 miles) away, and third-degree burns, which destroy and blister skin tissue, can affect anyone up to 8 km (5 miles) away.

 Fission is the division of the nuclei of heavy atoms into lighter atoms, a process that releases neutrons.
 These neutrons, in turn, can precipitate into the nuclei of nearby atoms, splitting them and triggering a chain reaction out of control.
-The government website Ready, gov (opens in a new tab) reports that anyone with a prior warning, whether from official communications or seeing a flash of a nearby detonation, moves to a basement or the center of a large building and stays there for at least 24 hours to avoid the worst fallout.
+The government website Ready, gov reports that anyone with prior warning, whether from official communications or seeing a flash of a nearby detonation, should move to a basement or the center of a large building and stay there for at least 24 hours to avoid the worst fallout.
 Radiation is the secondary, and far more insidious, consequence of a nuclear explosion.

 A suitcase bomb would produce a very destructive nuclear explosion, but not as large as that of a nuclear weapon developed for strategic military purposes.